nearform/udaru/docs/example.md

 The following is a highly contrived example usage of the Udaru Management and Authorizations APIs.
 The curl commands below are provided as examples only; we do not recommend you do this in any real world platform :-)

-To follow along below, start by running Udaru locally as described in the [ReadMe](../README.md), and seed Udaru by running
+To follow along below, start by running Udaru locally as described in the [ReadMe](https://github.com/nearform/udaru/), and seed Udaru by running:

 ```
 npm run pg:init